w35l3y/hassio-addons/cloudflare_tunnel/README.md

 [![Open your Home Assistant instance and show the dashboard of a Supervisor add-on.](https://my.home-assistant.io/badges/supervisor_addon.svg)](https://my.home-assistant.io/redirect/supervisor_addon/?addon=c50d1fa4_cloudflare_tunnel&repository_url=https%3A%2F%2Fgithub.com%2Fw35l3y%2Fhassio-addons)

 - Press "Install"
-- Open Configuration and add the following code:
+- Open Configuration tab and add the following code:

 Copy the following code _only_ if you **don't have** your own domain<br />
 Note 1: This way, `a-very-long-random-subdomain-name.trycloudflare.com` will be created after you complete step 4 and it will be different on every boot.<br />